Does your dog need to put on some weight? Increasing his fat intake or simply feeding him larger portions isn't always the healthiest way to do so.

-While it's not very healthy for the body to gain weight rapidly, some dogs just need the extra calorie boost to get back on track.
+While it's unhealthy for the body to gain weight rapidly, some dogs just need the extra calorie boost to get back on track.

 Due to the lack of vitamins and minerals in this recipe, it's not considered a completely balanced meal.

-This homemade weight gainer for dogs is intended for adult canines and should NOT be fed to puppies or pregnant dogs.
+This homemade dog weight gainer is intended for adult canines and should NOT be fed to puppies or pregnant dogs.

 Satin balls for dogs should be used as a snack or treat in addition to your dog's food.